Cheesy problem: Kraft warns of possible Velveeta shortage

 (Reuters) - Kraft Foods is warning it may run short of its Velveeta cheese product, right at a time of high seasonal U.S. demand for the orangey-yellow foodstuff.

-The processed cheese product is popular this time of year for dips and other recipes calling for melted cheese to make snacks often consumed while watching football on television.
+The processed cheese product is popular this time of year for dips and other recipes calling for melted cheese that are often used as snacks for watching football on television.
 The National Football League playoffs began last weekend, and college football held its championship game on Monday night.

-“The driver is really the increased demand related to the football post-season.
-This is something that would likely have gone unnoticed at any other time of year,” Moore said.
-“This is not a marketing/advertising campaign.”
+Kraft offered no details regarding any specific shortage in the supply chain, and Moore did not immediately respond to follow-up questions.

 The story generated a minor tempest on Twitter after Advertising Age reported a possible shortage, quoting an unnamed employee of an unnamed Brooklyn-area grocery as saying that no further shipments were expected until February.